mahulchak/quickmerge/README.md

 # quickmerge
+What is quickmerge?

+quickmerge is a program that uses a simple concept to improve contiguity of genome assemblies, often with dramatic outcomes.
+The concept is simple but counterintuitive.
+It uses information from assemblies made with illumina short reads and Pacbio long reads to improve contiguities of the either assemblies.

 This package contains all necessary components to run the assembly merger program quickmerge.
+We also provide a set of test data so that you can check that the program is working correctly in your computer.
 Please send questions and comments to mchakrab@uci.edu

 ######################
+1. DOWNLOAD

+To download the latest version of quickmerge and <a href "https://sourceforge.net/projects/mummer/files/">MUMmer</a>, its primary dependency, you can clone the repository using

+	git clone

+Alternatively, you can download it as a zip file.

-INSTALL:
+2. INSTALL:

 UNIX:

-to install on a unix-based system, enter the following into the command line from the directory that this readme originated from:
+To install on a unix-based system, enter the following into the command line from the directory that this readme originated from:

 	bash make_merger.sh

-This will compile 'quickmerge' and <a href "https://sourceforge.net/projects/mummer/files/">MUMmer</a>, its primary dependency.
-Also requires GNU c++ compiler.
+This will compile 'quickmerge' and MUMMer.
+This requires GNU c++ compiler.

 NON-UNIX: